-The bill authorizes a county to establish an anchoring limitation area within densely populated urban areas that have narrow state waterways, residential docking facilities, and significant recreational boating traffic.
-The bill specifies that the areas previously designated in statute as anchoring limitation areas are grandfathered-in anchoring limitation areas for which the new requirements established in the bill do not apply.
+The bill specifies that notwithstanding the existing prohibition on local regulation of anchoring of vessels outside of the marked boundaries of mooring fields, a county may establish an anchoring limitation area within densely populated urban areas, which have narrow state waterways, residential docking facilities, and significant recreational boating traffic.
+The aggregate total of anchoring limitation areas in a county may not exceed 10 percent of the county's navigable waterways.